A prospect recently asked the question following question:

 Perhaps you might want to look into load balancing on the server if you’re expecting lots of traffic.

 Phew!
 Hope this is useful for you.
-If you’re looking for someone to help you out, you can contact us at New Vista Digital and I can get you pointed in the right direction or set you up with a free consultation.
+If you’re looking for someone to help you out, you can contact us at New Vista Digital and we can get you pointed in the right direction or set you up with a free consultation.
 We’re kind of like a virtual CTO or CMO.
 Cheers!